AdobeDocs/commerce-learn.en/help/io-events/conditional-events.md

 # Adobe Commerce conditional events

 Learn about conditional events in Adobe Commerce that can be used in Adobe Developer App Builder.
+Additional documentation found at [Adobe I/O Events for Adobe Commerce Overview](https://developer.adobe.com/commerce/events/get-started/)

 ## Who is this video for?